 Tip 6: The Freezer Trick (Use with Caution)

 Place the jar in the freezer for a short period.
 Put the jar in the freezer for about 15-20 minutes.
 The cold temperature causes the metal lid to contract slightly, which can break the seal.
-However, this method should be used with caution, as extreme temperature changes can cause the glass to shatter, especially if the jar is already cold or contains liquid.
+That said, this method should be used with caution, as extreme temperature changes can cause the glass to shatter, especially if the jar is already cold or contains liquid.
 After removing the jar from the freezer, try twisting the lid immediately.

 Tip 7: The Knife Prying Technique